 US retail sales slumped in December, dragged by sales at department stores and gasoline stations

-Washington (AFP) - US retail sales slumped for a second straight month in December, according to government data released Wednesday, with its largest drop in a year signaling a key growth engine is faltering.
+Washington (AFP) - US retail sales slumped for a second straight month in December while wholesale prices fell, said government data released Wednesday, as consumers grow cautious on economic uncertainty.

-The US central bank has been raising interest rates steeply to cool the world’s biggest economy as households found themselves squeezed by decades-high inflation – and the effects are rippling across sectors including previously resilient consumer spending.
+The US central bank has been raising interest rates steeply to cool the world’s biggest economy as American households found themselves squeezed by decades-high inflation – and the effects are now rippling across sectors.

 Retail sales contracted more than expected by 1.1 percent in December from a month prior, to $677.1 billion, said the latest Commerce Department figures.
 This was down from a revised one percent drop in November.

-Falling sales at department stores and gasoline stations proved to be major drags, while the auto and furniture segments also saw declines.
+Falling sales at department stores and gasoline stations proved to be a drag, while the auto and furniture segments also saw declines.

-Gas prices plunged last month, and analysts said bad weather across the country could have temporarily held back vehicle sales.
+Gas prices plunged last month, and analysts said bad weather across the country could have temporarily held back vehicle sales as well.

-Spending at restaurants and bars took a hit as well, dropping 0.9 percent between November and December, despite remaining strong previously in the face of high inflation.
+Spending at restaurants and bars took a hit as well, dropping 0.9 percent between November and December, despite consumer resilience previously.